“This is what my house looked like for three weeks.

 Dirty dishes aren’t you.
 They’re not a measure of your worthiness.
 The laundry piling up isn’t you.
 Takeaway isn’t who you are, but most of all, neither is anxiety or depression.
-You’re not weak, you’re not worthless, you’re not lazy, unlovable or broken.
-You’re going through something and in those moments, you need a friend who doesn’t need an apology for silence, a friend who doesn’t need you to be strong when you’re not.
-A friend that doesn’t care if your house is a mess because you need to clean your mind before your house.
+You’re not weak, you’re not worthless, you’re not lazy, unlovable, or broken.
+You’re going through something, and in those moments, you need a friend who doesn’t need an apology for silence, a friend who doesn’t need you to be strong when you’re not.
+A friend who doesn’t care if your house is a mess because you need to clean your mind before your house.

 And you need that friend to be you.